 Read our reports, "Pregnant and Jobless: Thirty-Seven Years After Pregnancy Discrimination Act, Pregnant Women Still Choose Between A Paycheck and A Healthy Pregnancy" and "It Shouldn't Be A Heavy Lift: Fair Treatment for Pregnant Workers." written with the National Women's Law Center, about this issue.

-Current employment laws are inadequate to protect pregnant workers on the job.
+Current employment laws need an update to provide critical protections to keep pregnant workers healthy and on the job.
 Under federal law, as interpreted by courts in some jurisdictions, employers are not required to make minor job modifications for pregnant women unless they have a pregnancy-related disability.
 As a result, pregnant women are often forced to take unpaid leave or are fired for requesting a small accommodation.
-For example, a retail worker can be fired because she is 8 months pregnant and needs more frequent restroom breaks.
-A pregnant hostess can be fired because she needs a stool.
-This lack of protection causes significant economic harm to thousands of pregnant women and their families every year, especially low-income and single mothers.
+For example:

 These women all lost their cases in court.
 This lack of protection causes significant economic harm to pregnant women and their families.
 Other pregnant workers have no choice but to risk their health in order to earn a paycheck.
 We need stronger laws and policies nationwide to ensure that no woman has to choose between her job and a healthy pregnancy!

 Read the New York Times Op-Ed by Dina Bakst, A Better Balance Co-President, that inspired the introduction of the federal Pregnant Workers Fairness Act here.